lk-lme/rbrepo/packages/pattern-library/src/components/forms/TextInput/README.md

 # Text Input

-A plain text input that can also be used for:
+A plain text input that can also be used for a:

+- Password
+- Number
-- passwords
+- Date/time
-- passwords
+- Telephone number
-- telephone numbers
+- Email address